The End of Pipeline Sprawl: How Centralized Testing Unlocks True Continuous Feedback

 CI/CD Tools

 CI/CD pipelines trigger test execution via Testkube API or CLI.
-Tests execute in Kubernetes infrastructure.
+Tests are executed in the Kubernetes infrastructure.
 Results flow back to the CI/CD tool for pipeline decisions.
-This way each team continues using their preferred tool for their workflow while each triggers test via Testkube.
+This way, each team continues using their preferred tool for their workflow while each team triggers a test via Testkube.

 Unified Observability and Results